Skip to main content

 Kate Lamb

-Kate Lamb - Actress and dog behaviourist
+Kate Lamb - Actor and dog behaviourist

 Be prepared

-Bring plenty of water, and some snacks and chew toys for your dog, as well as your lead, poo bags, and tissues or wet wipes in case of any accidents.
+Bring plenty of water, some snacks and chew toys for your dog, as well as your lead, poo bags, and tissues or wet wipes in case of any accidents.

 Start short & sweet

-If your dog is new to train travel, start short and sweet - take the train for one or two quiet stops to begin with”.
+If your dog is new to train travel, start short and sweet – take the train for one or two quiet stops to begin with.

 Get a good leg stretch before you set off